TYPO3-Documentation/TYPO3CMS-Guide-CommunityExpansionCommittee/Documentation/Stage-1-Introduction/Day-1/Index.rst

 By the end of this day, you should know the following:

 * Basic understanding of CMS concepts
-* Basic understanding of what is TYPO3
+* Basic understanding of TYPO3
+* Basic understanding of TYPO3's filesystem
+* Basic understanding of TYPO3's database
+* Basic understanding of Git
+* Basic understanding of DDEV
+* Basic understanding of Composer
-* Basic understanding of what is the Bootstrap framework
+* Basic understanding of the Bootstrap framework

 .. _s1-d1-practical-goals